gocomet/snippets/geo-ip/README.md

 ## Finally

-We keep track of which clients use our Geo-IP service; when you implement this feature for a client, be sure to let Rodolfo know!
+We keep track of which clients use our Geo-IP service; when you implement this feature for a client, be sure to update our GeoIP doc!